vsuorant/sshpyk/README.rst

 Troubleshooting
 ===============

-If you are running into issues, try first to restart your system 😉.
+If you are running into issues, try first to restart your system(s) if possible 😉.
+Debugging SSH connections can be tricky.

+Running the ``sshpyk list`` by default will check the remote kernels and the corresponding SSH connections (you can use ``--no-check`` to skip the remote kernel checks).
+Its output might already pinpoint the issue.
+You can pass a verbose ``sshpyk list -vvv`` flag to get more detailed logs (or just ``-v`` or ``-vv``).

-Make sure you can ``ssh remote_server_sshpyk "sleep 1 && exit"`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.
+Make sure you can ``ssh -o BatchMode=no -vvv remote_server_sshpyk "sleep 1 && exit"`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.

-To debug problems during kernel launch/shutdown/restart/etc., you can launch the sshpyk kernel manually with verbose logging:
+To debug problems during kernel launch/shutdown/restart/etc., you can launch the sshpyk kernel manually with verbose logging.
+Along with it, you can pass ``--ssh-verbose=vvv`` to get most verbose logging from the ``ssh`` commands that ``sshpyk`` invokes.

 .. code-block:: bash

-  sshpyk-kernel --kernel ssh_remote_python3 --debug
+  sshpyk-kernel --kernel ssh_remote_python3 --debug --ssh-verbose=vvv

 Read the logs, it will contain commands and output from the local/remote processes.
 You can open a new GitHub issue and share the output if you need help.